If you are valuing a women’s apparel store, consider these important factors:

-Apparel retail business value drivers
+Apparel retail shop value drivers

 - Product costs and gross margins.
 Successful retailers have their COGS within 50% of sales.